-Trump taking Regeneron, Remsdesivir therapy for coronavirus diagnosis: ex-WH doctor explains
+Trump taking Regeneron, Remdesivir therapy for coronavirus diagnosis: ex-WH doctor explains

 TRUMP TWEETS FROM HOSPITAL AS DOC CONFIRMS REMDESIVIR TREATMENT: ‘GOING WELL, I THINK!’

-The president was taken to Walter Reed Medical Center "out of an abundance of caution" Friday night and is being treated with experimental drugs in response to a compassionate use request.
+The president was taken to Walter Reed National Military Medical Center "out of an abundance of caution" Friday night and is being treated with experimental drugs in response to a compassionate use request.

 "The Regeneron product is an antibody product," Trump's former doctor explained.